-Serbia: Completion of EU directives on thermal power plants in process, environmental investments ongoing26.
-September 2013. / News Serbia Energy
+Serbia: Completion of EU directives on thermal power plants in process, environmental investments ongoing, News Serbia Energy

 Question on the environment pollution due to the thermal power plant work in Serbia, which may be heard in the public, is overemphasized, because Serbia already starts to solve those problems.
 In the favor of that also goes the fact that until now 500 MEUR was invested in the pollution reduction that comes from the thermal power plants, said today special advisor of the Minister of Energy, Development and Environment Protection, Ljubomir Aksentijevic.

 This does not mean that this problem does not exist, said Aksentijevic, adding that the pollution problem is not only our problem and that not only Serbia has impacts on it, but also the others regional states.

 On the meeting on material conditions importance in the energy sector for the Serbia accession process to the European Union which has been held today in Media Centre, Aksentijevic stated that Serbia prepared for the completion of the European directives related with the thermal power plants work, and which would become effective in 2017.

 It is planned that in 2015.
 EPS invests near 1, 2 billion EUR in ecological projects in power plants, which, beside the precise pollution analysis of every power plant in Serbia, was already exposed in EPS “Green book”, he recorded, commenting the study results of the Investigation Forum of the European Movement in Serbia, related to the thermal power plants work in Serbia.